Are ‘medically unexplained symptoms’ really unexplained? My experience as a patient

 In the UK, some BPS proponents have been busy encouraging clinicians to engage in re-attribution training, where GPs and other primary care healthcare professionals learn how to tell patients (who believe that their symptoms are physical) that their symptoms are actually psychosomatic.
 This way, the health service can save money on biomedical investigations, MUS patients being considered a drain on resources.
 Patients are instead offered psychological therapies such as cognitive behavioural therapy (CBT), or cognitive-behaviourally inspired psychoeducation.
 People with ME/CFS for example are currently offered graded exercise therapy (GET) and CBT, alongside psychoeducation around sleep and stress reduction (e.g. mindfulness techniques) at so called ‘specialist clinics’ within the NHS, despite a very controversial evidence base for said treatments (currently under NICE review).
 No matter what the purported evidence base, a glaring issue here is that, if the patient has a primarily physical condition, no amount of psychological or psychosocial interventions are going to cut it (at least, not in the absence of biomedical treatment).
 Little wonder then that people with illnesses such as ME/CFS and other ‘contested’ (poorly treated, poorly understood or even relatively well understood and highly politicised) illnesses have described themselves as being left to rot.

 The symptoms that I have been reporting, mostly for over thirty years, are listed below in clusters that make most sense to me (many symptoms implicate more than one body system and so the divisions are a little arbitrary).
 I cluster them to try to make them less overwhelming for me to remember when I speak to a healthcare professional.
 I also do this so that I can report symptoms per cluster when attempting to give a broad overview of my symptoms, as opposed to reeling off scores of discrete symptoms which I appreciate a GP does not have time for and cannot assimilate in one consultation.
 Saying that, I usually find I am interrupted after a few seconds so I am rarely able to convey even a fraction of what I want to.
 This is unsurprising: a number of studies suggest that healthcare professionals interrupt patients after a mere matter of seconds, losing precious clinical data (patient narrative) in the process.
 Further, some qualitative research suggests that GPs might interrupt and take control of a consultation with MUS patients sooner than they do with other patient groups.
-I have, however, repeatedly communicated all these symptoms to healthcare professionals, verbally and in writing, at various points over my clinical history.
+I have, however, repeatedly communicated all these symptoms to healthcare professionals, verbally and in writing, at various points over my clinical history - to no avail.

 · Cardiovascular (and more recently respiratory)